 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Before we look into some of the possible value, it's important to first recognize that buying miles should typically be a last resort.
 Loyalty programs tend to sell miles at a price point far higher than the redeemable value they can deliver.
-Consequently, without a discount, you're better off saving your money and building your balance using other (cheaper) methods.
+When there isn't a bonus or discount, you're better off saving your money and building your balance using other (cheaper) methods.

-However, there are a few unique scenarios where buying miles can make sense.
+However, there are a few unique scenarios when buying points and miles can make sense.
 If you're just on the cusp of having enough miles for a sweet redemption, buying the remaining miles can be quick and easy.
-Moreover, if you have your heart set on a fancy premium cabin, buying enough miles for an award redemption is likely cheaper than paying the cash rate.
-Lastly, if you're struggling to meet a minimum spending requirement, buying miles can be a nice way to reach the target via an investment in future travel.
+Moreover, if you have your heart set on a fancy premium cabin, buying enough miles for an award redemption is likely cheaper than paying the cash rate — as long as there's award availability.

 - Miles will be deposited within 72 hours of purchase.